 The 2018 Election Campaign & the Demise of the CEU in Budapest:

-The first sign of this attack came just before Christmas when Orbán delivered a speech rallying Fidesz members of parliament and supporters to prepare for the 2018 national elections.
+The first sign of this direct attack as part of Fidesz’s election strategy came just before Christmas 2017 when Orbán delivered a speech rallying Fidesz members of parliament and supporters to prepare for the 2018 national elections.
 Orbán declared that his objective in the election campaign would be to drive George Soros and all his works from Hungary.
 This strategy had been proposed by a US Republican campaign adviser, who urged Orbán to ‘scapegoat’ Soros as the man threatening Hungary with mass migration.
 This, as Ignatieff comments, is how a populist “politics of enemies” works.
 Orbán needed an enemy of stature, and the Hungarian opposition was too weak and divided to give him a worthwhile target.
 It was far more effective to make a man not even a resident in the country responsible for all its woes and to make his ‘open society’ the symbol of everything Orbán was running against.
-Campaign posters soon filled every available space on the subway, the trams and the outdoor billboards: a picture of a smiling George Soros as a puppet-master pulling the opposition leaders’ strings with the slogan, “Don’t let Georges Soros have the last laugh!”
-When critics pointed out that the figure of “the laughing Jew” had been a trope of the Nazi newspaper in the 1930s, the régime reacted with indignation:
+Campaign posters soon filled every available space on the subway, the trams and the outdoor billboards: the picture of a smiling George Soros as a puppet master pulling the opposition leaders’ strings was most prominent among them.
+When critics pointed out that the figure of “the laughing Jew” had been a trope of the Nazi newspaper in the 1930s, the régime revealed its ideological ignorance and reacted with indignation:

-Other wealthy philanthropists have chosen to bail out of Central Europe in the face of the unremitting hostility of the national governments and the general darkening of the prospects for an open society in Central-Eastern Europe, and the growing democratic deficit worldwide.
-The speculator George Soros once was might have done so, but the CEU experience had changed him.
+Other wealthy philanthropists, besides Soros, have chosen to bail out of Central Europe in the face of the unremitting hostility of the national governments and the general darkening of the prospects for an open society in Central-Eastern Europe.
+The speculator George Soros might have believed in those prospects once, but the CEU experience changed him.
 He had initially thought of his venture into higher education in Central-Eastern Europe as temporary, risky speculation that might pay off.
-Over time, he had discovered just how difficult it was to change the political culture of a whole region.
+Over time, he discovered just how difficult it was to change the political culture of a whole region.
 His foundations had been expelled from Russia, and his philanthropy had been unable to stop the consolidation of single-party authoritarian rule in Belarus and Hungary.
 He had sought to mobilise Western European governments to bring down the divides with Eastern Europe and genuinely integrate the two halves of the continent.
 He had been rebuffed, and instead of his philanthropy drawing support and encouragement from private donors, he had to go it alone.
 Nothing had turned out quite as he had hoped, but he was not surprised by this.
 Unintended consequences are the stuff of history, and history is never over.
 The future of Hungary will have many chapters after the one(s) written by Viktor Orbán.

 Meeting the Moment -1989 and All That: